kootenpv/yagmail/README.md

 yag.send(To = to, Html = html)
 ```

-Furthermore, if you want do not want to be explicit, you can do the following:
+Furthermore, if you do not want to be explicit, you can do the following:

 ```python
 yag.send(to, subject, body)